 - executive summary: this is a section summarizing the content;

-- the subject: could be about the company or their product or service;
+- the subject: could be about the company or its product or service;

 - problem or challenge: what did the client have difficulty achieving before using your product or service;